theiliadonline/theiliadonline.github.io/30_reasons.md

 <img src="/sam_collage.jpg" alt="Sam with friends" width="600" height="391" />

 <h1><div class="article1_head"> 30 Ways to Tell if Your Friends Give a Sh*t About You</div></h1>
+No, but seriously.
+They really, really, really love you.

 ## **1. Noam Altman-Kurosaki**
 Hey there QT,